aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

 ---
 <!--END STABILITY BANNER-->

-This library provides a high level, extendable pattern for constructing services deployed using Amazon ECS.
+This library provides a high level, extensible pattern for constructing services deployed using Amazon ECS.

 The `Service` construct provided by this module can be extended with optional `ServiceExtension` classes that add supplemental ECS features including: